Joaquín Elo Ayeto: Biography

 On 25 February 2019, Elo Ayeto was arrested for a third time after being accused of holding information about a planned attempt to assassinate the President of Equatorial Guinea, Teodoro Obiang Nguema Mbasogo.
-Elo Ayeto was originally interrogated at Central Police Station in Malabo, where he reported that he had been tortured on at least two occasions, including having his hands and feed tied, being suspended from the ceiling, and having his legs and buttocks whipped.
+Elo Ayeto was originally interrogated at Central Police Station in Malabo, where he reported that he had been tortured on at least two occasions, including having his hands and feet tied, being suspended from the ceiling, and having his legs and buttocks whipped.
 Elo Ayeto was transferred to Black Beach, where he was held for almost a year in pre-trial detention; while a hearing was held at the Investigating Court Number 2 in Malabo on 21 November on charges of defamation and threats against the president.
 Following a meeting between Obiang and members of the Convergence for Social Democracy, Obiang ordered Elo Ayeto's release from prison on 14 February 2020.
 Elo Ayeto was never formally sentenced for his alleged offences.

 In December 2022, Elo Ayeto was arrested for organising a human rights conference to commemorate Human Rights Day "without official authorisation".

 On 1 August 2024, Elo Ayeto was arrested at his home in Malabo by members of the gendarmerie who had forcibly entered his home.
 He was accused of carrying out illegal activities through Somos+, which was not legally registered to function in Equatorial Guinea.
 The arrest occurred several days after Elo Ayeto and other members of Somos+ had visited the French embassy; the embassy had been supportive of Somos+'s investigation of human rights violations that had occurred on Annobón following protests against the impact of mining dynamite explosions on the island; and only hours after Elo Ayeto posted a video online in which he stated he was "tired of being constantly arrested".
 Somos+ was accused of "operating clandestinely" and "seeking external support" from the French embassy.